-After delighting Double Bay, The Adored Group gets set to expand their presence with the opening of Matteo Downtown on Bond Street.
+After delighting Double Bay, The Adored Group have opened Matteo Downtown on Bond Street.

 “We want to capture the essence of that big city lifestyle,” explains Abrams, “like Rome and Milan; there’s always something going on – people popping by for a drink and a snack, having a business meeting, or enjoying a long lunch that might turn into dinner or more drinks.”